-BF-200 ALA is a new nanoscale oil in water emulsion of ALA for PDT which was recently shown to be a very effective and safe treatment option for AK lesions^{6;7}.
-PDT is recommended as a first line therapy for the treatment of AK due to its high efficacy, the possibility to treat extended skin areas and its superior cosmetic outcome compared to other treatment modalities1.
-However, long-term follow-up data of controlled clinical trials are limited and only few publications reported recurrence rates after ALA or MAL-PDT treatment over a longer follow-up period^{9;11}.
+BF-200 ALA is a new nanoscale oil-in-water emulsion of ALA for PDT, which was recently shown to be a very effective and safe treatment option for AK lesions.
+PDT is recommended as a first-line therapy for the treatment of AK due to its high efficacy, the possibility of treating extended skin areas and its superior cosmetic outcome compared with other treatment modalities.
+However, long-term follow-up data of controlled clinical trials are limited and only a few publications have reported recurrence rates after ALA or MAL PDT treatment over a longer follow-up period.

-The present publication summarizes 6- and 12-month FUP data collected in two pivotal phase III studies^{6;7}.
-The reported studies compared the clearance and recurrence rates, new lesion formation and cosmetic outcome in AK patients treated with BF-200 ALA or placebo, and one of the studies compared the results for BF-200 ALA with those for a commercially available MAL formulation.
+The present article summarizes 6- and 12-month FUP data collected in two pivotal phase III studies.
+The reported studies compared the clearance and recurrence rates, new lesion formation and cosmetic outcome in patients with AK treated with BF-200 ALA or placebo, and one of the studies compared the results for BF-200 ALA with those for a commercially available MAL formulation.
 The data confirm that PDT is a highly effective and safe therapy for AK.
 Both PDT drugs displayed low recurrence rates, in favour of BF-200 ALA over MAL.
-The probability that complete responders remained cleared 12 months after the last treatment was 0.59 or 0.71 for BF-200 ALA (study ALA-AK-CT002 and ALA-AK-CT003, respectively) and 0.56 for MAL (study ALA-AK-CT002).
-Although these recurrence rates of BF-200 ALA are not substantially lower than that of MAL, the difference is reflected in all subgroups analyzed, illustrating a general tendency to slightly lower recurrence rates.
+The probability that complete responders remained clear 12 months after the last treatment was 0.59 or 0.71 for BF-200 ALA (study ALA-AK-CT002).
+Although these recurrence rates with BF-200 ALA are not substantially lower than with MAL, the difference is reflected in all subgroups analysed, illustrating a general tendency to slightly lower recurrence rates.

 Nevertheless, the probability of clearance 12 months after PDT is strongly in favour of BF-200 ALA due to its statistically significantly higher efficacy.
-These probabilities, denoted p_2 CR_P, were 0.47 for BF-200 ALA versus 0.36 with MAL for all lamps, and 0.53 vs 0.41 for narrow spectrum lamps, respectively, in study ALA-AK-CT002.
-Thus, calculating a patient's long-term prognosis as the combination of efficacy and recurrence rates demonstrates the strong superiority of BF-200 ALA compared to MAL.
-It is worth noting that p_2 CR_P values in patients who were completely cleared already after a single PDT, were still better 12 months after BF-200 ALA treatment than 6 months after MAL treatment (Table 5).
+These probabilities, denoted $P_2 CR_P$ , were 0·47 for BF-200 ALA vs. 0·36 with MAL for all lamps, and 0·53 vs. 0·41 for narrow-spectrum lamps, respectively, in study ALA-AK-CT002.
+Thus, calculating a patient's long-term prognosis as the combination of efficacy and recurrence rates demonstrates the strong superiority of BF-200 ALA compared with MAL.
+It is worth noting that $P_2 CR_P$ values in patients who were completely cleared after a single PDT, were still better 12 months after BF-200 ALA treatment than 6 months after MAL treatment (Table 7).

 The two pivotal trials documented a strong influence of the applied lamp sources on PDT efficacy.
-Narrow wavelength lamps generated greatly better clinical efficacy than broad wavelength lamps^{6;7}.
+Narrow-wavelength lamps generated much better clinical efficacy than broad-wavelength lamps.
 Therefore, it was of particular interest to compare the recurrence rates of these subgroups.
-For most subgroups, patients illuminated with narrow band LED lamps displayed lower recurrence rates than those illuminated with broad band lamps.
+For most subgroups, patients illuminated with narrowband LED lamps displayed lower recurrence rates than those illuminated with broadband lamps.
 Therefore, the advantage of higher efficacy provided by the LED lamps is at least maintained or even enhanced during the 12 months following PDT.